OpenSourceEconomics/ada_topics/src/ada_topics/jupyter_notebooks/opening_notebooks/screencast/script.md

 - To start: launch notebook and rename "first_steps".
 Describe extension ipynb
-- Fill a cell with print("hello world") (mentioning that they don't need to understand the content) and show how to execute it
+- Fill a cell with print("hello world") (mentioning that they don't need to understand the content) and execute it (mentioning that there is another screencast where \
-  - run cell
-  - Shift-Enter
-  - ctrl-Enter
-- Create a new cell and show that you can move the order of cells - but explain that this is not common.
+  we go
+  into details of execution)